pranavpeter2050/community/README.md

 Read more about **manifest** file and it's available properties [here](https://developer.mozilla.org/en-US/docs/Web/Manifest).

+## PWA - Icons for All Devices

+We are using **Icon Genie** (option given by Quasar) to generate all the different size icons we need from a single source image.
+Install Icon Genie CLI by running: `npm install -g @quasar/icongenie`.
+Read more [here](https://quasar.dev/icongenie/introduction).

+For best results, use source image with dimensions as specified in docs [here](https://quasar.dev/icongenie/installation#input-files).
+We can make an draft Vector Icon using [Sketch](https://www.sketch.com/).

+To generate icons using Icon Genie, read docs [here](https://quasar.dev/icongenie/command-list).
+Run the foolwing command to generate icon with respect to the source image *app-icon.png*: `icongenie generate -i app-icon.png --skip-trim --theme-color 212121`.
+This command is a little difficult to remmember, so we will create an *npm script* for the same.
+See `package.json: line 9`.
+After creating the script, run `npm run icons` to generate the icons.
 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.